cerner/fhir.cerner.com/content/soarian/r4/base/individuals/practitioner.md

 _Implementation Notes_

 *	A `422 Unprocessable Entity` response status code and OperationOutcome are returned when > 499 Practitioners qualify for the search criteria.
-Fast Healthcare Interoperability Resources (FHIR) applications may prompt the user for more specific search criteria to avoid this possibility.
+Fast Healthcare Interoperability Resources<sup>®</sup> (FHIR<sup>®</sup>) applications may prompt the user for more specific search criteria to avoid this possibility.

 ### Authorization Types